3a9LL/gospidy/README.md

 # Spidy

-Web Crawler on Go language (Golang).
+Web crawler on Go language (Golang).

 ## How to use